-To the President of the United States :
+To the President of the United States:

-The undersigned, referring to his petition of date 8th day of February, 1886, has the honor to point to the quotation therein contained from the sixth article of the treaty of 1866, and in that quotation to point to the phrases "said district" and "this and every other district in said nation," for the purpose of explaining that in the fourth article of said treaty of 1866 it was provided and left to the election of certain "freed persons" and "free negroes," whether or not they should avail themselves of "the right to settle in and occupy the Canadian district southwest of the Arkansas River, and all that tract of country lying northwest of Grand River and bounded on the southeast by Grand River," etc.
+The undersigned, referring to his petition of date 8th day of February, 1886, has the honor to point to the quotation therein contained from the sixth article of the treaty of 1866, and in that quotation to point to the phrases "said district" and "this and every other district in said nation," for the purpose of explaining that in the fourth article of said treaty of 1866 it was provided and left to the election of certain "freed persons" and "free negroes" whether or not they should avail themselves of "the right to settle in each county the Canadian district southwest of the Arkanese. the right to settle in and occupy the Canadian district southwest of the Arkansas River, and all that tract of country lying northwest of Grand River and bounded on the southeast by Grand River," &c.